MA Accounting and Business

 You can also participate in a large number of business societies, business events and peer-support schemes.

-Our School and programmes are accredited by a range of world-leading business education organisations and professional bodies, and we have strong links to the world of practice through research, consultancy and teaching.
+Our school and programmes are accredited by a range of world-leading business education organisations and professional bodies.
+We have strong links to the world of practice through:

 - actively and continuously engaging with, and responding to the needs of employers